isilacar/weatherAndAirPollutionAPI/README.md

 2. Once you register to the systems, you have to click to your account and find your API key.
 Here is the explanation with the picture.
     ![img.png](img.png)
-3. Next step is to go to my github repository and clone my project.
+3. Next step is cloning my project.
-Here is the link ==> LINK EKLE
 4. When you clone the project to your local from my repository, you have to add your appid to the application.properties file.This image can help you.
 ![img_3.png](img_3.png)